hrzhang16/hrzhang16.github.io/_pages/about.md

 Department of Statistics and Data Science, Southern University of Science and Technology
 Email: zhanghr[at]sustech[dot]edu[dot]cn

-There are some openings for graduate students (MSc, Ph.D.), research assistants, and postdocs.
+There are some openings for potential Ph.D. students, research assistants, and postdocs.
 Please feel free to contact me with your CV if you are interested!

 ## Educations
 - Sep.
 2016 - Jul.
 2021,  Ph.D. in *Statistics*